 After some switchbacks down a loose, steep slope, the trail eventually levels out a bit and suddenly opens up.
 It's like there's an instant "threshold" between deep forest and desert riparian terrain.
 You'll start to catch some views toward the desert floor to the north of Mount Graham.
 Hiking down through the dirt trail lined by cacti and agaves makes it more of an Arizona hiking experience.
 We stopped when the trail ended at a dirt road seemingly accessible via 4x4 from the town of Pima (Cliff Ranch Road, I think).
 Though there was no sign here, I gather this is the "forest boundary" mentioned on the plaque at the upper trailhead. (?)

 One drawback to hiking down first is that you have to work hard to go back up, but the nice thing is that the view improves as you go higher and the temperature gets cooler.
 It's a pure pleasure to cross the "threshold" into the shaded forest.
 The part from Oak Flat back up to the rocky waterfall area is KILLER though!
 I'd estimate a mile and a half of steadily steep uphill.
 It sure gets the heart pumping!
-Your reward for the hard work is to end your hike among the fields of wildflowers and pine scented forest in the upper reaches of Ash Creek.
+Your reward for the hard work is to end your hike among the fields of wildflowers and the pine-scented forest in the upper reaches of Ash Creek.
 This is one awesome butt-kicking hike, and I highly recommend it.

 NOTE 1: Watch out for poison ivy along the way.
 Come prepared with long pants.